avishekdutta14/iMAGine/Utilities/ReadME.md

-## This folder is for other associated scripts for iMAGine
+## This folder is for associated scripts for iMAGine